-Lanna directly holds 10 percent of paid-up capital in PKN, having one representative director, namely, Mr. Nattapon Ngamphol.
+Lanna directly holds 10 percent of the total number of shares in PKN, having one representative director, namely, Mr. Nattapon Ngamphol.

 The transactions were considered under normal course of business with general commercial terms and basis, having each authorized party independent of the other party.
 Since coal business is Lanna's core business; therefore, future coal sales and purchase transactions between the parties should continue into the future.